birdie1/tapebackup/README.md

 ## Description
 This program downloads files via SSH/Rsync from remote server, encrypt them using openssl and stores them on tape devices.

-It stores processed files and tapes into sqlite database.
+It stores all necessary information into a SQLite database.
+It stores original filenames, encrypted filenames, hashsums, tapedevices and Timestamps of operations

 **Caution**: It will not detect changes on same filename.
 Use it only for non changing files, like mediafiles or pictures.

 ## Requirements
 It is written in Python 3.